SaveWise

 Pain Points

-After conducting the survey and completing the empathy map, I identified the following main pain points:
+After conducting the survey and analyzing the results, I identified these main pain points:

 Limited Customization

-Existing budgeting apps have limited customization options.
-It’s hard for users to tailor to their specific needs and preferences.
-Users also feel restricted by the app's predefined categories and budgeting templates.
+Existing budgeting apps have limited customization, making it hard for users to tailor budgets to their needs and preferences, and leaving them restricted by predefined categories and templates.

 Desire for Financial Literacy